NaimulIslam9m/Codeforces-Progress/README.md

-**Uniqueness about this application:**
+**Uniqueness of this application:**

 - It has a scoring system.
 This scoring system is based on regular practicing.
 One can get motivated by seeing their score and keep pushing themselves to do harder problems to gain more score.
-Challenging fact is that if someone do less difficulty level problem and/or doesn't solve problems on codeforces frequently then his score will decrease.
+The challenge is that if someone does less difficulty level problems and/or doesn't solve problems on codeforces frequently then his score will decrease.

 - One can see the overall accepted submission of a user and their(accepted problem's) corresponding rating in chronological order.